-The ultimate result we want to see is an increase in community wellness.
+The ultimate goal is to see an increase in community wellness as a whole.
 We want to see our youth make better life choices, succeed in school, and become happy, stable, contributing adults.
-And we want our volunteers to feel a sense of deep personal satisfaction through their participation in this life-changing experience.
+We also want our volunteers to feel a sense of deep personal satisfaction through their participation in this life-changing experience.

 Good Match For